FAQs for CURRENTLY ENROLLED STUDENTS ONLY

 You may find the UCLA fee payment deadlines at http://registrar.ucla.edu/Calendars/Overview.
 If you need to drop a class or withdraw from the term, contact .
 The UCLA refund policy for withdrawing from a term can be found at http://www.registrar.ucla.edu/soc/registration.htm.
 All charges must be paid in full by the 20th of each month or the preceding workday if the 20th falls on a weekend or holiday.
 After the payment deadline, students are assessed a $20 delinquent fee.
 If registration fees are not paid in full by the payment deadline, a $50 late registration fee is assessed, and classes are dropped in accordance with the drop class deadline.

 Sponsorships are tuition payment agreements where the organization (e.g., your employer) agreeing to pay the student’s tuition requires an invoice from UCLA in order to pay the tuition fees.
-Your employer must send an authorization letter to :
+For further information, please visit: https://www.finance.ucla.edu/business-finance-services/student-accounts/third-party-sponsors-billing-collections

-Upon receipt of the authorization letter, your BAR account will be credited with the appropriate fee.
+Upon receipt of the authorization letter, your BAR account will be credited with the appropriate amount.
 Your fees are posted to the sponsor’s BAR account for invoicing.
 The invoice will then be sent to the sponsor.
-Sponsors submit payment, by check, to:
+Sponsors may submit payment by check to:

 UCLA Payment Solutions & Compliance Office